 If price is no object and you’re looking for a top-of-the-line oil colour, Old Holland, Blockx or Williamsburg might be the best brands for you.
 All three are handmade with the finest quality pigments available on the market.
 Winsor & Newton, Daler-Rowney and Utrecht provide a more affordable alternative without sacrificing too much in terms of quality.
 These three brands are great for supplementing a collection of high-end colours.
 Many of our artists loved Gamblin and M. Graham’s commitment to ingredients that are better for the environment and for artists’ health.
 For beginning artists who want a reliable brand that doesn’t break the bank we recommend Blick Studio.
 It has one of the highest pigment loads for a student grade paint and the consistency is neither too oily nor too stiff.

 WonderStreet is not affiliated with any of the brands mentioned in this article.
-We do not accept gifts, money or other incentives from any of the brands as we want to keep our reviews completely objective.
 However, we sometimes receive a referral fee from online retailers when our readers buy on their website after clicking from our website to theirs.
-This supports the operation of our blog and helps to keep all our content free for everyone.
+As an Amazon Associate we earn from qualifying purchases, which supports the operation of our blog and helps to keep all our content free for everyone.
 In any case, when we conduct our analysis, our intention and focus is to remain objective and unbiased at all times.

 Choosing the Acrylic Paint that’s Best for You